frederic-perez/AmE-dictionary/data/dictionary.md

 __put on hold__
 __put to the test__
 __put__ _v_ __8__ _Sports_ To hurl with an overhand pushing motion: _put the shot._
+__putative__ _adj_ /PYOO-tuh-tiv/ Putative is a formal word meaning “generally believed, supposed, or assumed to be (something).”
+It is always used before a noun. _The putative reason for their dismissal was poor job performance._ _Critics challenged his putative allegiance to the cause._
 __putbacks__
 __putdowns__
 __putrid__